cladon/Laravel_eindwerk/readme.md

 Idee en oorsprong - 1 - [mrakodol's Laravel-5-Bootstrap-Starter-Site](https://github.com/mrakodol/Laravel-5-Bootstrap-3-Starter-Site)
 Idee en oorsprong - 2 - [andrewelkins's Laravel-4-Bootstrap-Starter-Site](https://github.com/andrewelkins/Laravel-4-Bootstrap-Starter-Site)
 Idee en oorsprong - 3 - [brunogaspar's laravel-starter-kit](https://github.com/brunogaspar/laravel-starter-kit)

-###Disable gulp-notify
-If you are running on a system that handles notifications poorly or you simply do not wish to use gulp-notify but your project does?
-You can disable gulp-notify by using enviroment variable DISABLE_NOTIFIER.

-    export DISABLE_NOTIFIER=true;

 <a name="feature5"></a>
 ##Schermafdrukken